olivmonnier/jquery-component/README.md

 ```terminal
 npm install --save jquery.component
 ```
-Include in your .html this library after jQuery file.
+Include in your .html this library after jQuery and lodash files.

 ## How it works
 jquery.component use template method of lodash so you can integrate a template in your .html.
 For example :